savaladaojr/Auth.API/README.md

 I'm using Postman!
 So I have already prepared a file with all requests for the API.
 You can find this file (Auth.API.postman_collection.json) in the repository.

-So, later I'll create a project to consuming this API and show how to use it in a different approach.
+Later I will create a project to consume this API and show how to use it in different approaches.
+Bye now!

 <br/><br/><br/>